UzmaSami/Azure-Network-Security-Implementation/README.md

-# Project 3 Overview — Azure Network Security
+#  Azure Network Security

 ## Architecture
 ![Architecture](docs/architecture-diagram.png)

-## Overview
+# Overview
 This project documents the design and implementation of enterprise-grade network security in Azure using a Hub-and-Spoke